idelsink/aignostics-python-sdk/OPERATIONAL_EXCELLENCE.md

 26. One-click development environments with [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) and [GitHub Codespaces](https://github.com/features/codespaces)
 27. Settings for use with [VSCode](https://code.visualstudio.com/)
 28. Settings and custom instructions for use with [GitHub Copilot](https://docs.github.com/en/copilot/customizing-copilot/adding-repository-custom-instructions-for-github-copilot)

+See [oe-python-template](https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template?tab=readme-ov-file#multi-head-application-features) for how to bootstrap multi-headed applications with the template.
+Example code generated applies the modulith software architecture pattern with dependency injection, enabling auto-discovery of domain services, CLI commands, API operations and GUI pages.